-Blood, semen, vaginal secretions and breast milk are all good carriers of the virus.
+Blood, semen, vaginal secretions, and breast milk are all good carriers of the virus.
 If any of these infected fluids enter your body (comes into contact with your blood), through the mouth, vagina, tip of the penis, anus or any breaks in the skin, HIV can be transmitted.

-Any form of sex that includes coming into contact with semen (including the clear pre-cum), vaginal secretions and blood, can potentially transmit the virus, i.e. vaginal, anal and even oral sex (ulcers, lacerations, bleeding gums, etc.).
+Any form of sex that includes contact with semen (including the clear pre-cum), vaginal secretions and blood, can potentially transmit the virus, i.e. vaginal, anal and even oral sex (ulcers, lacerations, bleeding gums, etc.).

-It is also possible to transmit HIV through sharing infected needles when doing drugs or DIY tattoos and body piercings, accidental needle pricks, blood transfusions and from a mother to a child during pregnancy, labour and also breast feeding.
+It is also possible to transmit HIV through sharing infected needles when doing drugs, or DIY tattoos and body piercings, accidental needle pricks, blood transfusions, and from a mother to a child during pregnancy, labour and also breast feeding.

 HIV Positive people often don’t look sick, and the vast majority of those carrying the virus, are unaware that they do.
-Therefore, asking a stranger before sex whether or not they are HIV Positive does not constitute safer sex – protecting yourself with a condom does.
+Therefore, asking a stranger before sex whether or not they are HIV Positive does not constitute safer sex – protecting yourself with a condom however, does.

 How you won’t get HIV

-Saliva, sweat, tears, faeces and urine are not known to cause HIV infections, mainly because HIV in these substances do not appear in concentrations large enough to be harmful.
+Saliva, sweat, tears, feces and urine are not known to cause HIV infections, mainly because HIV in these substances do not appear in concentrations large enough to be harmful.
 You therefore are unlikely to get infected by casual contact with these bodily secretions.

 Mutual masturbation using hands only, is a pretty safe form of sex, provided both partners have healthy, unbroken skin with no open wounds or fresh cuts and sores.
 Remember, semen and vaginal fluids transmit the disease, but it has to enter your body, which it can’t do through healthy skin.

-Know the facts and pass it on
+Know the facts and pass that on

 World AIDS Day is but 1 global opportunity to make a difference.
-You can help to slow or, who knows in the near future, even stop the spread of HIV by knowing the facts, implementing them in your own life to keep yourself safe, and sharing that knowledge with those around you.
+You can help to slow or, who knows in the near future, even stop the spread of HIV, by knowing the facts, implementing them in your own life to keep yourself safe, and sharing that knowledge with those around you.